Wanludrame/dsi-cross-validated-readings/README.md

 [Is standardisation before Lasso really necessary?](https://stats.stackexchange.com/questions/86434).

 [How can I estimate coefficient standard errors when using ridge regression?](https://stats.stackexchange.com/questions/2121).
-A discussion of the meaningfullness of standard error estimates in regularized regression.
+A discussion of the meaningfulness of standard error estimates in regularized regression.

 [What is the smallest λ that gives a 0 component in lasso?](https://stats.stackexchange.com/questions/289075/).
 Math heavy but interesting.